Learn . Explore . See . Experience

 eligibility: Middle School Classrooms/Schools

-AIA Memphis will be accepting applications in 2013 from schools and teachers who are interested in participating in our “Architecture and Design Education In the Schools” program which includes our annual Design Competition.
+AIA Memphis will be accepting applications from schools and teachers who are interested in participating in our “Architecture and Design Education In the Schools” program which includes our annual Design Competition.
 AIA Memphis will be selecting eligible Middle School education leaders in Memphis to explore opportunities for architecture and design based learning in and outside of the classroom.
 This program provides integrated learning opportunities in architecture and design education through partnerships with local architects and interior designers.
 Architects and teachers work together to identify architecture and design education solutions utilizing creativity, spatial relationships, team building, research, problem solving and more.
 The program addresses multiple curriculum requirements for a variety of class disciplines including but not limited to visual arts, geography, sciences and mathematics.

 Youth and Architecture: Art Competition and Show